F3Nation-Community/weaselbot/README.md

 2. **Important:** achievement codes cannot contain spaces - use underscores ( _ ) in their place
 3. To tag guys for manual achievements, create a backblast.
 In the body of the backblast, create a separate line that says "Achievement: CODE_HERE", substituting in your manual achievement's code.
 See below for an example
 4. **Note 1:** If you forget to add the "Achievement: " line or give the wrong code, PAXMiner will likely have already imported it if you try to edit the post.
 It's important to note that PAXMiner **does not update the backblast text in the database** if you edit a post, so you can't add in the manual achievement that way.
 The best way to handle is to edit the backblast in your PAXMiner data manually
 5. **Note 2:** Posts with manual achievements will normally be counted as a beatdown for purposes of the automatic achievements.
-If you **don't** want it to, you can post the backblast in your `#achievement-unlocked` channel and Weaselbot will know not to include them
+If you **don't** want it to, you can post the backblast in your `#achievement-unlocked` channel and WeaselBot will know not to include them

 ## Kotter reports

-If enabled, once a week Weaselbot will check your PAXMiner data and see if any of your PAX have hit certain thresholds of inactivity - right now, that is set at 2 weeks of not having posted anywhere, but less than 4 weeks of not having posted anywhere (to prevent Weaselbot from including them for the rest of time).
+If enabled, once a week WeaselBot will check your PAXMiner data and see if any of your PAX have hit certain thresholds of inactivity - right now, that is set at 2 weeks of not having posted anywhere, but less than 4 weeks of not having posted anywhere (to prevent WeaselBot from including them for the rest of time).
 PAX are also tracked based on their last Q, and guys without Qs or a long time since will be included on the report.

-Weaselbot compiles this list, then sends reports out.
+WeaselBot compiles this list, then sends reports out.
 At a minimum, the full list will be sent to a user you specify.
 If desired, the list can also be aggregated by those PAX "home AO", as determined by their recent posting history.
 If you specify your Site Qs, those lists will be sent to them according to their AO.

 ### Setup